greenc123/docusign2020/README.md

 https://opensource.org/licenses

 # Docker
+[Docker Compose](https://docs.docker.com/compose/install/) can be used to build the application.
 The frontend/backend is proxied through nginx and served on port 80.
-The backend is served on the URL `/api`.
+The backend is served on the URL `/api` (note: the root doc is `localhost/api/`).
+A make command is provided:

     make docker

+Or directly with compose

+    ACCOUNT_ID=...
+ACCESS_TOKEN=... docker-compose up --build